Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scripting-engine/nmap-scripting-engine.md

 The scripting engine is activated with the `-sC` option.
 The `--script` option can be used to specify a custom set of scripts.
 The results are integrated into Nmap's output.

-> **Note:** Scripts can accidentally or maliciously damage your system or invade your privacy.
-Never run scripts from untrusted third parties.
+> **Note:** Scripts should never be run from untrusted third parties, as they can accidentally or maliciously damage the system or invade the user's privacy.

 ## Options